-A modified NEMA IEC phantom (Biodex, Shirley, NY) was used to emulate clinically relevant Y PET imaging conditions through various combinations of acquisition durations, activity concentrations, sphere-to-background ratios (SBR), and sphere diameters.
-The modified IEC phantom contained two sphere sets of 37, 17, and 13 mm diameters each.
-These spheres were filled with Y activity concentration of 4.8 MBq/mL (130 $\mu$ Ci/mL) and 1.6 MBq/mL (43 $\mu$ Ci/mL); the background chamber was filled with 0.4 MBq/mL (10 $\mu$ Ci/mL) to give SBR of 13 and 4 for the two sphere sets.
+A modified NEMA IEC phantom (Biodex, Shirley, NY) was used to emulate clinically relevant Y PET imaging conditions through various combinations of acquisition durations, activity concentrations, sphere-to-background ratios (SBRs), and sphere diameters.
+The modified IEC phantom contained 2 sphere sets of 37, 17, and 13 mm diameters each.
+These spheres were filled with Y AC of 4.8 MBq/mL (130 uCi/mL) and 1.6 MBq/mL (43 uCi/mL); the background chamber was filled with 0.4 MBq/mL (10 uCi/mL) to give SBRs of 13 and 4 for the 2 sphere sets.

-The PET data for the IEC phantom were acquired in list mode using a GE D690 PET/CT scanner (General Electric, Milwaukee, WI) for 300 min in a single-bed position.
-The Y radionuclide was programmed into the scanner with a half-life of 64.1 h and a branching ratio of $32 \times 10^{-6}$ .
+PET data for the IEC phantom were acquired in list mode using a GE D690 PET/CT scanner (General Electric, Milwaukee, WI) for 300 min in a single-bed position.
+The Y radionuclide was programmed into the scanner with a half-life of 64.1 h and a branching ratio of 32x10-6.
 The spheres were positioned at the center of the PET axial field of view (FOV).
-We replayed the list mode PET data to 60, 45, 30, 15, and 5 min per bed to evaluate the potential variation in optimum reconstruction parameters under a range of signal conditions.
+We replayed the list mode PET data to 60, 45, 30, 15, and 5 min per bed to evaluate the potential variation of optimum reconstruction parameters under a range of signal conditions.
 Furthermore, by taking advantage of the list mode acquisition, each reconstruction was performed using 10 different realizations.
 The DVH and RC values reported were based on the average of the 10 different realizations to diminish the impact of the statistical (random) noise.
 The reported behavior would then mainly be affected by uncertainties stemming from the reconstruction algorithm and the system spatial resolution.
 In addition to the initial day 0 acquisition described, we reacquired the PET data in list mode on day 3 when the sphere ACs had decayed to 2.3 and 0.8 MBq/mL to assess the potential variation in optimal reconstruction parameters due to the count rate during acquisition.

-The PET/CT images were reconstructed using the 3D ordered subset expectation maximization (3D OSEM) algorithm with point spread function (PSF) and time of flight (TOF) modeling (GE VPFXS).
-The number of iterations varied from 1 to 12, while the number of subsets was fixed at 12; this resulted in equivalent iterations that ranged from 12 to 144.
-Postreconstruction Gaussian filters were applied in the transaxial plane; the FWHM of the filters were 0, 2.6, 5.2, 7.8, and 10.4 mm.
-The voxel size was 2.6 × 2.6 × 3.3 mm.
-All reconstructed Y-PET images (the activity concentration map in Bq/mL) were multiplied by a scaling factor of $4.78 \times 10^{-5}$ Gy.mL/Bq to convert them to a Y dose map (Gy) via the local deposition method (LDM).
-The corresponding absorbed doses of the sphere sets were 230 and 77 Gy on day 0, and 110 and 37 Gy on day 3.
+PET/CT images were reconstructed using the 3D Ordered Subset Expectation Maximization (3D OSEM) algorithm with point spread function (PSF) and time of flight (TOF) modeling (GE VPFXS).
+The number of iterations varied from 1-12, while the number of subsets was fixed at 12; this resulted in equivalent iterations that ranged from 12 to 144.
+Post-reconstruction Gaussian filters were applied in the transaxial plane; the FWHM of the filters was 0, 2.6, 5.2, 7.8, or 10.4 mm.
+The voxel size was 2.6 × 2.6 × $3.3 \text{ mm}^3$ .
+All reconstructed Y PET images (the activity concentration map in Bq/mL) were multiplied by a scaling factor of $4.78 \times 10^{-5}$ Gy.mL/Bq to convert them to a Y dose map (Gy) via the local deposition method (LDM).
+The corresponding absorbed doses of the sphere sets were 230 and 77 Gy on days 0 and 110, respectively, and 37 Gy on day 3.